jonstokes/super_queue/README.md

 soon.
 But if absolutely strict ordering matters for you, then SuperQueue isn't a good choice.

+## Mocking
+If you're running tests with SuperQueue, you probably don't want to work with a live SQS queue for time and cost reasons.
+So just call SuperQueue.mock!, and SuperQueue will use fog's mock library to simulate SQS calls.
+All functions should still work in mocking mode.

 ## Misc Notes
 I created this as a drop-in solution for the anemone gem.
 The idea is to swap out anemone's link and page queues with SuperQueues, and solve the